nerfstudio-project/gsplat/docs/source/index.rst

 Overview
 --------

-*gsplat* is an open-source library for CUDA accelerated differentiable rasterization of 3D gaussians with python bindings.
+*gsplat* is an open-source library for CUDA-accelerated differentiable rasterization of 3D gaussians with Python bindings.
 It is inspired by the SIGGRAPH paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields" :cite:p:`kerbl3Dgaussians`, but we've made *gsplat* even faster, more memory efficient, and with a growing list of new features!